 What is Workplace by Facebook?

 Imagine a version of Facebook where small communities are siloed from each other—that's the basic gist of Workplace by Facebook.
-Profiles, newsfeeds, groups, and other features of consumer-facing Facebook are there, but they're all restricted to people who share your business's email domain name.
+Profiles, news feeds, friends, groups, and other features of consumer-facing Facebook are there, but they're all restricted to people who share your business's email domain name.

 Registering for a Workplace account is completely separate from your existing Facebook profile and is done using your work email address.
 Once you register, Workplace will tell you if there are other users from your domain on the site and pair you up with them once you verify your email address.

-There isn't any overlap between personal and Workspace accounts, so there's no need to worry about crossover or bosses getting access to embarrassing college photos.
+There isn't any overlap between personal Facebook accounts and Workspace accounts, so there's no need to worry about crossover or bosses getting access to embarrassing college photos.

 - Facebook launches Workplace, targets business users with new look (TechRepublic)